Real Estate Syndication for Non-Accredited Investors (2026)

 Traditional real estate syndication platforms allow investors to pool funds to invest in various real estate projects and typically require high minimum investments and accredited investor status.
 Here are a few of the best-known:

 • CrowdStreet.
 CrowdStreet offers access to a range of commercial real estate projects in the US.
-The platform charges investors zero fees for individual deals, instead charging syndicators to pay a 1.5% technology fee.
+The platform charges investors nothing on individual deals; syndicators pay the technology and listing fees instead.
 Despite the word “crowd” in the name, it’s not actually designed for a crowd since the platform requires US-based investor accreditation and a minimum investment amount of $25,000 for most offerings.

 • RealtyMogul.
-RealtyMogul offers both syndicated individual project investments and REIT funds for non-accredited and accredited investors on the USS market.
-The platform provides access to individual project investments with minimums ranging from $25,000 to $35,000 for accredited investors, charging organizational fees of 3%, an asset management fee of 1-1.25%, and a servicing fee of 0.5%.
+RealtyMogul offers both syndicated individual project investments and REIT funds for non-accredited and accredited investors on the US market.
+The platform provides access to individual project investments with minimums ranging from $25,000 to $50,000 for accredited investors, charging organizational fees of 3%, an asset management fee of 1-1.25%, and a servicing fee of 0.5%.

 Real Estate Crowdfunding Platforms